digital-asset/docs.daml.com/docs/2.8.0/docs/canton/usermanual/performance.rst

       min-free-heap-space-bytes = 7777777
     }

-You can influence the maximum number of the Ledger API gRPC streams open at any given time by modifying the ``max-streams`` parameter.
+You can cap the number of the Ledger API gRPC streams open at any given time by modifying the ``max-streams`` parameter.
 When the number of simultaneously open transaction, transaction-tree, completion, or acs streams reaches the maximum, it doesn't accept any additional get stream requests and returns a ``MAXIMUM_NUMBER_OF_STREAMS`` error code instead.

-You can influence the maximum items pending in the thread pool serving the Ledger API the thread pool serving the index db read requests by modifying the ``max-api-services-queue-size`` and ``max-api-services-index-db-queue-size`` respectively.
+You can cap the number of items pending in the thread pools serving the Ledger API and the index database read requests by modifying the ``max-api-services-queue-size`` and ``max-api-services-index-db-queue-size`` respectively.
 When the CPU worker thread pool or the database communication thread pool is overloaded, the server responds with a ``THREADPOOL_OVERLOADED`` error code.

-You can set the limit on maximum usage of the memory heap in percentage terms by changing the ``max-used-heap-space-percentage`` parameter.
-If, following a garbage collection of the ``tenured`` memory pool, the percentage of used pool memory is above this percentage the system will be rate limited until additional space is freed up.
+You can cap the percentage of the memory heap used by changing the ``max-used-heap-space-percentage`` parameter.
+If this percentage is exceeded following a garbage collection of the ``tenured`` memory pool the system is rate-limited until additional space is freed up.

 Similarly, you can set the minimum heap space in absolute terms by changing the ``min-free-heap-space-bytes`` parameter.
-If, following a garbage collection of the ``tenured`` memory pool, the amount of free space is below this value the system will be rate limited until additional space is freed up.
-When the maximum memory thresholds are exceeded the server responds to ledger api requests with a ``HEAP_MEMORY_OVER_LIMIT`` error code.
+If the amount of free space is below this value following a garbage collection of the ``tenured`` memory pool, the system is rate-limited until additional space is freed up.
+When the maximum memory thresholds are exceeded the server responds to ledger API requests with a ``HEAP_MEMORY_OVER_LIMIT`` error code.

-By default, the following configuration values are used
+The following configuration values are the defaults:

 .. code::